ukparliament/weeknotes.data-search/2018/06/index.md

 ### Did anyone on the internet confuse Parliament with government?

 Whilst we did not witness this, we're fairly sure it must have happened.
-Anya and Michael did manage to increase the population count of people who now know Parliament != government by at least four.
+Anya and Michael did manage to increase the population count of people who now know Parliament != government by four.
 Which is a small achievement.
 But not unrewarding.

 ### Did Michael get headhunted?